Time Traveller 2018 may have a fresh, smoother mix, and new artwork, but the story remains the same as before...

 Fast Forward to 2018..

 For the 2018 re-release, I overhauled everything, changed some bass parts around, lowered the bass considerably in the mix, and reduced the treble on the guitars by 70% in some cases.
 I wanted the re-release to be much much darker, and smoother soundwise, so the louder you turn it up, the heavier it gets.
 First and foremost, I am a guitarist, and so the mixes were bound to be guitar heavy.
 But I also love drums, and on this re-release I had to reign myself in considerably and let the whole arrangement, bass and synth parts, breathe more in the mix.
 This meant spending time working on the lead and rhythm guitars.
 I believe you'll never have a completely perfect mix, but I am much happier with the way it sounds now.

 Thanks for taking the time to read through this, I hope you enjoy listening to Time Traveller!

 First and foremost, my partner Karen for throwing bits of food in my cage whilst recording this album! you are a star!
 X

-Also special thanks go to Stuart Walsh, and Patrick Grimwood, for help, support, late night mix testing and feedback.
+Also special thanks go to Patrick Grimwood, for help, support, late night mix testing and feedback.

 My own personal feeling with this album, is that the whole recording process this time, has been much quicker.
 I am not searching around looking for that perfect compressor, or snare too much nowadays, and have built a nice core library of plugins and sounds.
 I feel this album is the best sounding one I have made so far.